-The School of Economics at Kent offers a wide range of MSc programmes in economics, finance and development, plus an interdisciplinary degree that incorporates business and economic development on an equal basis.
+The School of Economics at Kent offers a wide range of MSc programmes in economics, finance and development and all can be studied on a full or part-time basis.
 We also offer a two-year Economics conversion programme for those who are looking to change their career direction plus pathways to MSc study for both economists and non-economists, on a full and part-time basis.

 Our MSc degrees offer a stimulating education in economic theory and develop your ability to apply economic knowledge, analytical tools and skills to a range of national and international problems.
 They provide you with the necessary skills for a career as a professional economist in both the public and private sectors in the UK and overseas, and offer an excellent training should you wish to continue with academic study.